Christianity and Druze: Views on circumcision

 Christianity does not require male circumcision, with covenant theology teaching that the Christian sacrament of baptism fulfills the Israelite practice of circumcision, both being signs and seals of the covenant of grace.
 Most mainstream Christian denominations currently maintain a neutral position on the practice of non-religious circumcision.
-Male circumcision is commonly practiced in many predominantly Christian countries and many Christian communities, and in the Coptic Orthodox Church, the Ethiopian Orthodox Church and the Eritrean Orthodox Tewahedo Church it is seen as a rite of passage.
-While male Circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
-Some Druzes do not circumcise their male children, and refuse to observe this practice.
+Male circumcision is commonly practiced in many predominantly Christian countries and many Christian communities.
+In the Coptic Orthodox Church, the Ethiopian Orthodox Church and the Eritrean Orthodox Tewahedo Church male circumcision is an established practice, and require that their male members undergo circumcision, and it is seen as a rite of passage.

+While male circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
+There is no special date for this act in the Druze faith: male Druze infants are usually circumcised shortly after birth, however some remain uncircumcised until the age of ten or older.
+Some Druzes do not circumcise their male children, and refuse to observe this "common Muslim practice".